Jericho, New York: History

 A post office was established in 1802, a cider mill in the mid-19th century, the first public elementary school in 1905, known as the Cedar Swamp School.
 Improvements to infrastructure were made with the founding of the Jericho Water District in 1923.
-As the population increased, a new elementary school was built in 1953 (Robert Seaman School), and a Volunteer Fire Department established in 1938.
+As the population increased, a Volunteer Fire Department established in 1938, and a new elementary school was built in 1953 (Robert Seaman School).
 The population kept increasing until the last elementary schools in Jericho were built, the George A. Jackson Elementary School in 1957, the now closed Robert Williams School in 1961 and the Cantiague School in 1963.
-When the Village of Muttontown was incorporated, the cider mill was within the village limits.
-Because most Gold Coast villages wanted to remain business free areas, many do not have their own post offices or ZIP Codes.
-Therefore, Jericho Post Office which serves this area of Muttontown is displayed as the official USPS mailing address and leads to the misconception that the cider mill is in Jericho.

 After World War II, in the 1950s Phebe Underhill Seaman sold a large piece of her land to real estate developers.
 This property was developed for new suburban housing.
 The water tower was erected in 1952.
 In 1958 the NY Department of Transportation demolished "Old Jericho" to widen Broadway, Routes 106/107, and to put in a cloverleaf access to Jericho Turnpike.
 New grade schools and a high school were added to the community along with a shopping center, a new post office, new fire department and a public library.